smarthomeaf/nspanel-shaf/README.md

 - Add Additional Icons for the lights Page
 - Simplify the changing of icons on the light page
 - Create a Portrait HMI
+- Add all 8 buttons on the Lights page
 -